 |Garlic, minced||7 g||2 cloves|

-- Finely cut the onions or grind them through 1/8” (3 mm) plate.
+- Finely cut onions or grind them through 1/8” (3 mm) plate.

-- In a skillet warm up lard on low heat.
+- In a skillet warm up some lard on low heat.
 Add the minced onions, half salt, minced garlic and one bay leaf.
-Cook uncovered on low heat for 2 hours until onions are glassy but not browned.
+Cook uncovered on on very low heat until onions are glassy but not browned.
 Remove from the heat and place in a mixing bowl.
-Let it cool.
+Let them cool.

-- Except fat, mix blood with all other ingredients.
+- Except fat, mix blood, meat and all other ingredients.
 Add diced fat and mix again.

 - Laddle the mixture loosely through a funnel into 36 mm hog casings.
 Tie into 12” (30 cm) rings.